PeterDrake/drakepedia/administrivia/policies.md

 In light of this, I have joined the growing movement of faculty who do not rely on grades.
 Instead, I will give you extensive feedback on your work.
 You can focus on learning rather than on jumping through hoops.

+> [!IMPORTANT]
+> When you open a written assignment in Google Classroom, it won't show you line-specific comments I've left!
+Be sure to open the document in another tab to see this feedback.
+This isn't an issue for code (like .py files), which doesn't support line-specific comments.

 Your feedback for each assignment will include one of the following emoji:

 ⭐️	Above and beyond; did optional challenge problems, code is particularly clean, etc.